WEBPAGE UPDATED Sunday January 30, 2022

 Oxygen-Injection System-Adjustable Dose Oxygen Regulators

 This turn-on-and-forget oxygen-injection system adapts to all saltwater and freshwater livewells and bait tanks.
-It will deliver the correct dose of oxygen continuously to safely satisfy the total oxygen demand in overcrowded livewells in hot summer conditions.
-No ice is needed to cool livewell water with the Edge.
+It will deliver the correct dose of oxygen continuously that safely satisfy the total oxygen demand in overcrowded livewells in hot summer conditions.
+Ice is no longer needed to induce livewell hypothermia in the summer.
 It’s engineered and designed to deliver and maintain a supercharging dose of oxygen preventing any chance of livewell hypoxia for Catch & Release tournament fish and all live bait under the harshest summer conditions.
 Use in a closed livewell system for best results.

 Buy and use the same compressed welding oxygen that your State and Federal fish hatcheries use when they oxygenate live fish and baitfish during transports.

 The correct dose of oxygen needed and delivered is based solely on the total biological oxygen demand plus the livewell stocking density.
-The correct dose of pure oxygen you need is 100% dependent upon the total weight of the biomass in the livewell.
-You determine and control the dose of oxygen needed.
-Your ability to control the correct dose of oxygen is the most important water quality parameter that is essential for any live bait or gamefish transport.
+The correct dose of pure oxygen necessary for live transports is 100% DO saturation or DO supersaturation regardless of stocking density.
+Fishermen determine and control the dose of oxygen necessary.
+Your ability to control the correct dose of oxygen is the most important water quality parameter, it’s essential when transporting live bait or gamefish in the summer.

 Oxygen-Injection Systems – Fixed Dose Oxygen Pressure Valves

-Texas Parks & Wildlife Department oxygen injection system and several Fish-Flo2 oxygen systems incorporate fixed flow, fixed dose oxygen regulators or pressure valves.
-The pressure valve delivers 1 specific fixed dose of oxygen.
+Texas Parks & Wildlife Department oxygen injection system and several Fish-Flo2 oxygen systems incorporate fixed flow, fixed dose oxygen regulators/pressure valves.
+The pressure valve delivers 1 specific fixed dose of oxygen only regardless of the stocking density biological oxygen demand.
 The dose of oxygen cannot be adjusted or changed by the fisherman as the stocking density increases or decreased. http://www.slideshare.net/raminlandfish/livewell-oxygen-injection-8773301

-Fixed dose oxygen pressure valves or regulators have very limited oxygen delivery capabilities which may directly impact fish and live bait health during transports.
-They are not designed for flexibility nor accommodate wide stocking densities.
-They may waste oxygen with small stocking densities or fail to deliver enough oxygen to satisfy greater stocking densities insuring hypoxic events.
+Fixed dose oxygen pressure valves or regulators have very limited oxygen delivery capabilities which may directly impact fish and live bait health negatively during transports.
+They are not designed for flexibility nor accommodate wide range stocking densities.
+They may waste oxygen with small stocking densities or fail to deliver enough oxygen resulting in suffocation and mortality.

-Minimal safe oxygenation for stocked and overstocked livewells during transport is 100% – 175% DO saturation.
-This high DO saturation must be sustained continuously whether the livewell contains 1 five lb. fish or 500 lbs. of fish in a live release boat livewell.
-More fish require more oxygen, not more air or larger water pumps.
+Minimal safe oxygenation for stocked and overstocked livewells during transport is continuous 100% – 150% DO saturation.
+This DO saturation must be sustained continuously whether the livewell contains 1 five lb. fish or 500 lbs. of fish in a release boat livewell.
+More fish require more oxygen, not more air, larger water pumps, lower water temperature (>hypothermia).

 Oxygenation of Livewells to Improve Survival of Tournament-Caught Bass